 Thank you for visiting our site and coming to find out what we’re about.
-Sometimes I get phonecalls from women wondering if we’re real, it doesn’t read like a scam, but they just want to make sure.
-If that’s you, that’s ok – I understand your need for checking first.
-My personal page is here and below are more links and information about me.
+Sometimes we get phone calls from women wondering if we’re real, it doesn’t read like a scam, but they just want to make sure.
+If that’s you, that’s ok – we understand your need for checking first.

 To be the household name for secretarial and admin support for small businesses.

 To make secretarial and office support within easy reach of all small and home-based businesses throughout the world.